- Distinguish between the open Web and the deep Web

 Many useful lists of links for a particular subject can be found the library website under Program Guides.
 These research guides are a valuable starting point for locating reliable information on library titles, search terms, databases, useful websites, and more.
 Each page has customized information for that particular topic area.

 Many databases that are particularly useful for scholarly research are available on the Web by restricted access.
 Although some databases are specifically purchased by Columbus Technical College, all are accessible through GALILEO.
 These subscription databases contain references to books, magazine, newspaper and scholarly journal articles, and many other reliable sources.
 Many contain full-text information.
 To search a database from off-campus, you will need to log into GALILEO with the password.
-The password can be found in Angel.
+The password can be found in Blackboard.

 Comparison of Library Databases and Internet Search Engines